CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGauge.md

 Individual RootChainGauges are deployed from a `implementation` via the RootChainGaugeFactory.
+The RootGauge on Ethereum and the ChildGauge on sidechains _should_ share the same contract address.
+If not, its not a valid gauge.

+!!!deploy "Contract Source & Deployment"
+    Source code available on [Github](https://github.com/curvefi/curve-dao-contracts/tree/master/contracts/gauges/sidechain).

-## Transmitting Emissions
+## **Transmitting Emissions**

+Allocated CRV emissions are bridged from this contract to the `ChildGauge` on the corresponding sidechain.
+Transmitting emissions is permissionless, although the `transmit_emission()` function needs to be called from the [RootChainGaugeFactory](../evm-sidechains/RootChainGaugeFactory.md), which acts as a proxy for all deployed RootGauges.

 ### `transmit_emissions`
 !!! description "`RootChainGauge.transmit_emissions():`"

+    !!!guard "Guarded Method"
+        This function is technically callable by anyone, although it needs to be called from the `RootChainGaugeFactory` proxy.

-    Function to actually mint the CRV emissions from the Minter and bridge them to the ChildGauge on the sidechain/l2 utilizing `bridger`.
+    Function to mint the allocated CRV for the gauge from the `Minter` and bridge them to the ChildGauge on the sidechain utilizing the `bridger` contract.

-    !!!note
-        The ChildGauge on the sidechain/L2 has the same address as the RootGauge on ethereum.
-This function in only callable by the RootChainFactory.

     ??? quote "Source code"

-        ```python hl_lines="2 8 14"
+        ```python
         @external
         def transmit_emissions():
             """